 People: people engaged in railway transport operations and people not engaged in railway transport operations.

-Perishable Goods: goods of the categories defined in Annex 2.

 Protocol: an attachment to the Framework Agreement’s Main Text that amends, supplements or clarifies the Main Text of the Framework Agreement.
-A Protocol forms an integral part of the Framework Agreement and shall be equally binding.
 A Protocol is hierarchically at the same level as the Main Text, but adopted at a later stage in order to modify or specify the Framework Agreement.

 Railway: the entire system of railway infrastructure, rolling stock, services and other property used by Contracting Parties for railway transportation.